toggl/komposable-architecture/README.md

 )
 ```

-The idea is they take the previous state and an action and return the newly modified state as the first part of `ReduceResult<State, Action>`
+The idea is they take the previous state and an action and return the newly computed state as the first part of `ReduceResult<State, Action>`

 In order to send actions asynchronously we use `Effect`s which are merged and sent as the second part of the `ReduceResult<State, Action>`.
 The store waits for those effects and sends whatever action they emit, if any.